fieldtrip/website/development/project/wizard.md

 _This project has been completed, the documentation below is only provided for future reference._

-The idea is to make a graphical user interface that allows the user to step through a sequence of functions, where for example each block consists of a computation with the associated graphical feedback.
-E.g. consider the following analysis protocol:
+The idea is to make a graphical user interface that allows the user to step through a sequence of functions, where for example each block consists of a computation with the associated graphical feedback. e.g., consider the following analysis protocol:

     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     % Step 1: do the preprocessing